-Disclaimer: This fact sheet provides general information only.
-For specific advice about your or your baby's healthcare needs, you should seek advice from your health professional.
+DISCLAIMER This fact sheet provides general information only.
+For specific advice about your healthcare needs, you should seek advice from your health professional.
 The Royal Women's Hospital does not accept any responsibility for loss or damage arising from your reliance on this fact sheet instead of seeing a health professional.
-If you or your baby require urgent medical attention, please contact your nearest emergency department. © The Royal Women's Hospital 2019-2022
+If you require urgent medical attention, please contact your nearest emergency department. © The Royal Women's Hospital 2019